 Middle school is an interesting age.
 If you’re sponsoring a group you already know the challenges.
 According to Atlanta Parent, these students are learning how to express their individuality while being faced with social pressures that may not be in their best interest.
 This is definitely a transitional age period with the younger students just finishing elementary school, and the older students anticipating what high school will be like.

-Finding the right middle school fundraising product that will work also poses some hurdles.
-You can have a great idea, but if you don’t have your students on board, you won’t succeed.
+Finding middle school fundraising ideas that will work also poses some hurdles.
+You can have a great product, but if you don’t have your students on board, you won’t succeed.

 The need is obviously there.
 At least you can understand it.
 So how do you now communicate your purpose to your students?